susanvijoymathew/mars/README.md

 # mars
-This is a fascimile of McDonald's Activity Reporting System or MARS that McDonald's Corporation's Marketing team owns.
+This is a replica of McDonald's Activity Reporting System or MARS that McDonald's Corporation's Marketing team owns.
 This web program was created as a personal web-development project.

 Currently, this program is at phase one which is to display all the promotions available.